Chart Color Schemes

 An assessment of population growth drivers in Armadale reveals an overall ranking slightly below national averages considering recent, and medium term trends

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by these data, AreaSearch employs Victorian government projections from 2023, adjusted using a weighted aggregation method to SA2 levels.
-Growth rates by age group are applied across all areas until 2041.
-Based on these projections, Armadale's population is expected to increase by approximately 229 persons by 2041, reflecting a total growth of about 1.5% over the 17 years.
+For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Based on these projections, Armadale is expected to increase by 229 persons by 2041, reflecting a total growth of 1.4% over the 17-year period.

 Frequently Asked Questions - Population